 That’s a full 50% more than the VW’s engine, which weighed 220 lbs.
 And being a four cylinder, the short VE engine didn’t stick out as far in the back as did the Corvair’s, which further affected weight balance negatively.
 And to make things worse, starting in 1961 Chevrolet moved the spare tire from the front trunk to the engine compartment, increasing rear weight bias further.

-Without going into all the technicalities of the specific choices made by the Chevrolet engineers, it is apparent that one over-riding criteria was predominant: cost control.
-David Rubly, a Corvair engineer, made the following comment at an SAE meeting in April 1960:
+Without going into all the technicalities of the specific choices made by the Chevrolet engineers, it is apparent that one over-riding criterion was predominant: cost control.
+Charles Rubly, a Corvair engineer, made the following comment at an SAE meeting in April 1960:

 Another question that no doubt can be asked is why did we choose an independent rear suspension of this particular type?
 There are other swing-axle rear suspensions, of course, that permit transferring more of the roll couple to the front end.
 Our selection of this particular type of a swing-axle rear suspension is based on: (1) lower cost, (2) ease of assembly, (3) ease of service, and (4) simplicity of design.
 We also wished to take advantage of coil springs … in order to obtain a more pleasing ride …”